 First, and perhaps most obvious, well-organized and relevant placements are imperative.
 Our College is privileged to have a have a full-time service-learning coordinator who identifies many of the initial placements from a pool of agencies indicating an interest in student volunteers.
 The coordinator then contacts the agencies to discuss with them differences between volunteer service and service-learning (see McCarthy, 2002; Ngai et al., 2010) and to discuss the specific needs of the agency and activities in which students will be involved.
-Next, we review the placements, ruling out those that we believe are less relevant (e.g., assisting in office routines or one-shot mass activities) or that require a long time commitment (e.g., Big Brothers/Sisters Scheme).
-Each of the remaining agencies ensures that students will experience direct interaction with service users and adequate staff supervision that will be beneficial to their learning.
+Next, we review the placements, ruling out those that we believe are less relevant (e.g., assisting in office routines or one-shot mass activities) or that require a long time commitment (e.g., Big Brothers/ Sisters Scheme).
+Each of the remaining agencies ensures that students will be beneficial to their learning.

 Next, facilitating connections between the students and the agencies is necessary.
-To tell the students, many of whom are in their second year and new to the community, to secure a placement will be overwhelming.
+To tell the students, many of whom are in their second year and new to the community, to secure a placement, will be overwhelming.
 Two structures are in place to help students make these connections.
 First, we provide a list of placements from which students can choose several possibilities that fit with their interests.
 Afterward, we match them with relevant agencies, and arrange agency visits wherein students, agency staff, and the coordinator discuss service possibilities and students' learning needs, which then are written down into a mutually agreed service-learning proposal.
-Second, to promote the spirit of community service on our campus and to further our relationship with participating agencies, we present annually certificates and souvenirs respectively to students and agencies concerned at our College Friday Assembly that usually gathers over 1,000 students and professors.
-In this public honors ceremony, student participants share their service experience, excitement and sense of fulfillment with the whole audience.
+Second, to promote the spirit of community service on our campus and to further our relationship with participating agencies, we annually present certificates and souvenirsto concerned students and agencies, respectively, at our College Friday Assembly that usually gathers over 1,000 students and professors.
+In this public honors ceremony, student participants share their service experience, excitement and sense of fulfillment with all the audience.
 Furthermore, there is a luncheon reception after the ceremony to thank collaborating agencies for past support, and to give agency staff the opportunity to meet and talk with our students and professors.
 Such meetings sometimes create new service-learning possibilities for other students in subsequent academic years.